Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Results

-Figure~\ref{fig:alloysstress} shows the composition dependence of the ITS of binary bcc Fe-based random alloys along the $[001]$ direction and the corresponding numerical data for selected compositions are listed in Table~\ref{table:alloyslattice}.
-The calculated ideal strength is found to increase with Cr, Co and V and decrease with Ni and Al addition to Fe.
-For instance, when $10\%$ Cr, Co, or V is added to bcc Fe, the ITS of Fe increases by $1.4$, $0.8$ and $2.4$ GPa, respectively.
-If however $10$\% Ni or Al are added to the Fe matrix, the ITS reduces by $1.5$ GPa.
-For Mn, first the ITS increases weakly with increasing Mn amount below $2.5\%$, i.e., from $11.0$ GPa to $11.3$ GPa, then reduces by $0.3$ GPa when up to $5\%$ Mn is added to Fe compared to pure Fe.
-According to Fig.~\ref{fig:alloysstress}, it is clear that Al, Ni, and V show the strongest average alloying effect ($\Delta \sigma_{\text{m}}/\Delta x$) on the ITS of bcc Fe, whereas Mn, Ni and Cr produce intermediate alloying effect.
+Figure~\ref{fig:alloysstress} shows the relative change of the ITS for the six binary alloys with respect to the one of bcc Fe in FM and PM phases.
+The corresponding numerical data for selected compositions are listed in Tables~\ref{table:alloys stress} and~\ref{table:PMalloys stress}.
+From Fig.~\ref{fig:alloysstress}(a), we can see that the calculated ITS increases with Cr, Co, or V and decreases with Ni or Al addition to FM Fe.
+For instance, when $10\,\%$ Cr, Co, or V is added to bcc FM Fe, the ITS of Fe increases by $12.7\,\%$, $9.5\,\%$ and $23.0\,\%$, respectively.
+If however $10$\,\% Ni or Al is added to the FM Fe matrix, the ITS reduces by $13.5\,\%$.
+The ITS of Fe$_{1-x}$Mn$_{x}$ increases by $3.2\,\%$ as the Mn concentration increases from $0$ to $2.5\,\%$, and then reduces by $6.2\,\%$ when $5\,\%$ Mn is added to FM Fe.
+In comparison to the FM state, we found that the alloying effect of Al and Co to PM Fe is reversed, \emph{i.e.}, the addition of Al (Co) increases (decreases) the ITS of PM Fe.
+Manganese added to PM Fe enhances the ITS only slightly.
+According to Fig.~\ref{fig:alloysstress}, one infers that V is overall the most efficient alloying agent producing a biggest enhancements of the ITS for all investigated concentrations in both magnetic states.

-We also considered the possibility of a branching from the primary bct deformation path to the secondary orthorhombic deformation path for the present Fe-based alloys.
-Based on these additional calculations, we can exclude a bifurcation from the primary bct deformation before the ideal strength is reached, i.e., for all alloys considered here the branching occurs at strains larger than $\epsilon_{\text{m}}$.